rovast/awesome-stars/README.md

 *   [sebastianbergmann/php-code-coverage](https://github.com/sebastianbergmann/php-code-coverage) - Library that provides collection, processing, and rendering functionality for PHP code coverage information.
 *   [bovigo/vfsStream](https://github.com/bovigo/vfsStream) - vfsStream is a stream wrapper for a virtual file system that may be helpful in unit tests to mock the real file system.
 It can be used with any unit test framework, like PHPUnit or SimpleTest.
 *   [phpspec/prophecy](https://github.com/phpspec/prophecy) - Highly opinionated mocking framework for PHP 5.3+
-*   [symfony/console](https://github.com/symfony/console) - The Console component eases the creation of beautiful and testable command line interfaces.
+*   [symfony/console](https://github.com/symfony/console) - Eases the creation of beautiful and testable command line interfaces
 *   [dancryer/php-docblock-checker](https://github.com/dancryer/php-docblock-checker) - A simple tool for checking that your PHP classes and methods use docblocks.
 *   [sebastianbergmann/phpcpd](https://github.com/sebastianbergmann/phpcpd) - Copy/Paste Detector (CPD) for PHP code.
 *   [dancryer/PHPCI](https://github.com/dancryer/PHPCI) - PHPCI is a free and open source continuous integration tool specifically designed for PHP.